You have no items in your shopping cart.

 The question whether a person will get a shock from an electric fence is debated.
 I have personally been in the company of a person getting a shock from a fence he was not aware of - much to the mirth of his friends.
 He received a substantial belt and did complain bitterly.
 There are also YouTube clips of people and dogs peeing on a fence and getting a shock, so – Yes, it is possible.
 (See links below)

-There are some annalists who disagree on these kinds of reports, saying it's not possible to be electrocuted by urinating on an electric line.
-A stream of urine quickly separates into individual droplets.
-Because the urine isn't a steady stream, it would be highly unlikely that a powerful electric current could travel up it.
-In order to consider this , normal mains runs at 220 volts but electric fences run at +5000v and will jump a gap based on 1 mm per 1000 volts of electricity.
-Because the fence is higher off the ground and hence closer to the source, urine won't have time to separate into droplets, and the current can travel up the stream.
+A stream of urine separates into individual droplets the further it goes.
+Because the urine isn't a steady stream, it would be unlikely that an electric current could travel up it.
+In order to consider this normal mains runs at 220 volts but electric fences run at +5000v and will jump a gap based on 1 mm per 1000 volts of electricity.
+However, because the fence is higher off the ground and hence closer to the source, urine won't have time to separate into droplets and the current can travel up the un-broken stream.

 Nonetheless, though it may be rare, there are a handful of cases in which an individual (always male, it seems) has been shocked when a strong electric current travelled up his urine stream.

 The American "MythBusters" program also found that peeing on an electric fence can be a shocking experience.
 Because the fence is higher off the ground urine won't have time to separate into droplets, and the current can travel up the stream.